310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 {% bubble Eichi smile %}
 If that sounds detestable to you, then it’s time to brace yourselves and take on this challenge with all your might.

-Despite everything, I’m expecting a lot from you Ryuseitai.
+Despite everything, I’m expecting a lot from you, Ryuseitai.
 {% endbubble %}

 {% img /img/es/eventstory/stellamaris/p2_3.jpg %}